Is the Master of Business Analytics and AI Strategy the next evolution of the MBA?

 EMBA

-The average EMBA student is 38 years old with 14 years of work experience and an average of nine years of management experience, according to the Executive MBA Council.
+According to the Executive MBA Council, the average EMBA student is 38 years old, with 14 years of work experience and an average of nine years of management experience.
 This means that, aside from the academic benefits, students can strengthen their business networks by taking courses with other established business leaders and professionals.

 For this reason, the EMBA focuses less on minors and specialisations and more on leadership and personal skills development, such as analytical thinking and problem-solving skills, while also fostering a global mindset.
 It assumes that applicants are competent in the fundamentals of business.